-19.09.110 S-9 Puyallup River (UC)
+9.11 S-9 Puyallup River (UC)

-The intent of the S-9 Puyallup River Shoreline District is to encourage recreational development of the riverfront, ecological restoration activities that restore historic floodplain processes and functions, while allowing industrial development of adjacent upland areas, and to encourage continued preservation of Clear Creek, its associated wetlands, and related ecosystems.
-Permitted industrial uses will develop and operate in a manner that is compatible with shoreline ecological functions.

-The S-9 Shoreline District boundary extends from the centerline of the East 11th Street Bridge to the southern City limits, including the open water portion of the River, those areas upland within 200 feet of the OHWM on both west and east banks, as well as the Gog-le-hi-te wetland and that portion of Clear Creek that is tidally influenced, and any associated wetlands.
+- A. The intent of the S-9 Puyallup River Shoreline District is to encourage recreational development of the riverfront, ecological restoration activities that restore historic floodplain processes and functions, while allowing industrial development of adjacent upland areas, and to encourage continued preservation of Clear Creek, its associated wetlands, and related ecosystems.
+Permitted industrial uses will develop and operate in a manner that is compatible with shoreline ecological functions. - B. District Boundary Description.
+The S-9 Shoreline District boundary extends from the centerline of the East 11th Street Bridge to the southern City limits, including the open water portion of the River, those areas upland within 200 feet of the OHWM on both west and east banks, as well as the Gog-le-hi-te wetland and that portion of Clear Creek that is tidally influenced, and any associated wetlands. - C. Map of District.
 Refer to Figure 9-11 below for a map of the S-9 Puyallup River Shoreline District Shoreline District boundaries: